-- a.
-Coordinate and mobilize State Medical Response System (SMRS) teams, emergency medical personnel, equipment, and supplies, as appropriate, for deployment in support of local and regional requests for resources at accident sites and shelters. - b.
-Provide guidance and information on availability of emergency medical resources appropriate for hazardous materials incident response and recovery operations.
+a.
+Coordinate and mobilize State Medical Response System (SMRS) teams, emergency medical personnel, equipment, and supplies, as appropriate, for deployment in support of local and regional requests for resources at accident sites and shelters.

+b.
+Provide subject matter experts, guidance and information on availability of emergency medical resources appropriate for hazardous materials incident response and recovery operations.